 Sharks and rays, or elasmobranchs, are visitor favorites at the Aquarium, but wild populations are threatened by human activities, especially bycatch and shark finning.
 Elasmobranchs grow slowly, reproduce late in life and have small litters.
 With few predators of their own, this reproductive strategy has been successful for hundreds of thousands of years.
 However, under pressure from modern fishing practices, elasmobranch numbers are now dwindling.
 We still know little about their biology and ecology.

 The Aquarium displays 13 species of sharks and rays.
 Collaborating with scientists worldwide, we're trying to better understand the biology and ecology of the species in our care, and to display new ones.
-In addition to our Project White Shark, research focuses on broadnose sevengill sharks, cookie cutter sharks and mobulid rays.
+Research focuses on broadnose sevengill sharks, cookie cutter sharks and mobulid rays.

 Broadnose sevengill sharks(Notorynchus cepedianus)